dylan7474/ESP32-Radar1090-FNK0103/README.md

 # ClosestPlane ESP32

-An Arduino-compatible sketch for ESP32 boards that connects to a dump1090 server and renders a sweeping radar view on a 128×64 SH1106 OLED.
+An Arduino-compatible sketch for ESP32 boards that connects to a dump1090 server and renders a sweeping radar view on a 4 inch Freenove EPS32 Display (FNK0103).
 Aircraft within the selected range appear as blips and a short tone plays as the sweep crosses each target.
 Volume, radar range and sweep speed are controlled with two rotary encoders and saved to EEPROM.

 ## Required Libraries